KQM-git/TCL/docs/equipment/artifacts.md

 * Damage boosts regarding reactions are additive with the multiplier from Elemental Mastery.
 * 40% additional damage to Electro-related reactions is only applied if the set holder triggers the reaction.
 However, the set holder doesn't have to be active on-field.
 * The 4-Piece set holder has to be active on-field to benefit from the cooldown reduction effect.
 * Regarding how Electro-charged works with 4TF, If the 4-Piece set bonus is not on cooldown \(0.8s\), then the set bonus is not hampered by Electro-Charged’s 1 second ICD.
-As long as you can keep constant Hydro aura on the enemy you can switch between different elemental sources \(E1, E2, Electro-imbued autoattacks, and Q\) to obtain E CDR.
+As long as you can keep constant Hydro aura on the enemy you can switch between different Elemental sources \(E1, E2, Electro-imbued autoattacks, and Q\) to obtain E CDR.
-* 4-Piece set effect of cooldown reduction can be triggered by non-damaging elemental applications.
+* 4-Piece set effect of cooldown reduction can be triggered by non-damaging Elemental applications.

 </Artifact>